Full-time

 Admission requirements for our full-time PhD track:

-• A Master’s degree from a relevant academic field, including economics, political science, social sciences, business administration, and computational social sciences, with a strong academic background in one of the core disciplines of the institute.
+• A Master’s degree from a relevant academic field, including economics, political science, social sciences, and computational social sciences, with a strong academic background in one of the core disciplines of the institute.
 Fellows who complete their Master’s degree in spring 2024 may also apply.

 • Documented theoretical and practical understanding of one or more of the topics of interest specified in the introduction.